mevdschee/php-crud-api/README.md

 - "debug": Show errors in the "X-Debug-Info" header (`false`)
 - "basePath": URI base path of the API (determined using PATH_INFO by default)

-All the above are also available as environment variables with capitals, a "PHP_CRUD_API_" prefix and underscores for word breakes, so for instance:
+All configuration parameters are also available as environment variables.
+Write the config parameter with capitals, a "PHP_CRUD_API_" prefix and underscores for word breakes, so for instance:

 - PHP_CRUD_API_DRIVER=mysql
 - PHP_CRUD_API_ADDRESS=localhost